sd416/ipv6spot/README.md

 		17w2iiZevtWzRyQeSYhrBWrhCyQmKBqzVx

-Or, if you’d like, you can support the project through the platform Link 1 [buymeacoffee](buymeacoffee.com/abdulkaderalrezej/captive-portal-project-using-ipv6)
+- **Or, if you’d like, you can support the project through the platform [buymeacoffee](buymeacoffee.com/abdulkaderalrezej/captive-portal-project-using-ipv6)**

 ## IPv6Spot Project Overview